Slavic paganism: Cosmology, iconography, temples and rites

 There also existed holy places with no buildings, where the deity was believed to manifest in nature itself.
-Such locations were characterised by the combined presence of trees and springs, according to the description of one such sites in Szczecin by Otto of Bamberg.
-A shrine of the same type in Kobarid, contemporary Slovenia, was stamped out in a "crusade" as recently as 1331.
+Such locations were characterised by the combined presence of trees and springs, according to the description of one such site in Szczecin by Otto of Bamberg.
+A shrine of the same type in Kobarid, (in present-day Slovenia), was stamped out in a "crusade" as recently as 1331.

 Usually, common people were not allowed into the presence of the images of their gods, the sight of which was a privilege of the priests.
 Many of these images were seen and described only in the moment of their violent destruction at the hands of the Christian missionaries.
 The priests (volkhvs), who kept the temples and led rituals and festivals, enjoyed a great degree of prestige; they received tributes and shares of military booties by the kins' chiefs.

-Some of the stone idols of the northeastern Slavs looked like mushrooms, without a face and with a clearly distinguished hat.
+Some of the stone idols of the northeastern Slavs looked like mushrooms, without a face but with a clearly distinguished hat.
 Moreover, such idols were made by hand through turning a boulder upside-down and giving it the shape of a mushroom.
 The medieval manuscript of the 11th–14th centuries "The Word of St. Gregory, Invented in Toltsekh" contains a direct indication that the Slavs worshiped such phallic idols.
 According to some researchers, such idols were dedicated to Rod or Veles (according to local old folklore, stone mushrooms are dedicated to Veles).